MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/get-started-python.md

 ```powershell
 pip.exe install bingads
 ```
 To confirm that the Bing Ads Python SDK is installed, run the following.
-You should see ?bingads (&lt;version&gt;)? in the output list.
+You should see *bingads (&lt;version&gt;)* in the output list.

 ```powershell
 pip.exe list